Crypto137/MHServerEmu/docs/Setup.md

 If everything works correctly, the server should display client connection information.

 *Note: you can launch the game without Steam by running MarvelHeroesOmega.exe with the following arguments: -robocopy -nosteam.*

+You can customize how the emulator functions, including changing your starter hero, by editing the `Config.ini` file.